-Causadias connects different methods, theories, and ideas related to culture in order to improve health and well-being.
+Dr. Causadias connects different methods, theories, and ideas related to culture.

-DeLay's research focus is on peer relationships.
+DeLay's research focus is on child and adolescent peer relationships.
 Key themes include how peer relationships impact child and adolescent adjustment and well-being.

 Fabes' research interests include children's adjustment to school, peer relationships, gender, positive development, and the translation of research for interventions and policy.

 Flores-González' current research explores the effects of racialization on the ways young adults understand national belonging.

 Hanish studies children's peer relationships; aggression and bullying; and school-related contexts and outcomes.

 Iida’s research interests span several domains of social, health, and quantitative psychology.

 Jager is a developmental psychologist whose research is devoted to unpacking how complex person-context interactions across adolescence and the transition to adulthood inform substance use/abuse and mental health.

 Jiménez is interested in understanding how to better improve the support provided to teachers to engage in high-quality teaching practices that effectively promote children's learning, development and wel-lbeing.